-If you want to trade crypto, you’ll need to sign up for a spot exchange.
+If you want to own cryptocurrency, you’ll need to sign up for a spot exchange — at least initially.
 Spot exchanges involve the actual (and immediate) delivery of the currencies you trade.
 Derivatives exchanges, like futures markets, are mostly speculative markets that only may result in actual delivery, usually at a later date.
 If you want to buy-to-own, you want a spot exchange.

 Exchanges host a number of markets, which are the playing fields for buying and selling cryptocurrency.
 In most cases the exchange doesn’t vend cryptocurrency itself — they host markets, where other traders participate in the buying and selling of one currency for another (there are always two currencies at play in any given market).

 Signing up for an exchange requires at least some of your personal information — this part can scare off some of the more cautious among us, so here’s why it’s necessary.
 Reputable exchanges, like banks, are beholden to anti-money-laundering regulations.
 They use KYC (Know Your Customer) protocols to make sure their customers aren’t “bad actors”, so-to-speak.
 Your identity will be verified by their application process, and you may have some correspondence with the exchange to make sure your submitted documents satisfy those needs.

 When your account is verified, you’re ready to go.
 If you don’t have any cryptocurrency to begin with, you can use an exchange that offers crypto/fiat currency pairs (eg. BTC/USD).
 Once you fund your account, you can enter the market by submitting a buy order — but more on this later.